 For these reasons, we afford the district court "substantial deference," and we will not overturn any of the court's evidentiary rulings absent an abuse of discretion.

 United States v.
 Medford, 661 F.3d 746, 751 (4th Cir.
 2011).
 A district court abuses its discretion when the court acts in an arbitrary manner, when the court fails to consider judicially-recognized factors limiting its discretion, or when the court relies on erroneous factual or legal premises.
 United States v.
 Henry, 673 F.3d 285, 291 (4th Cir.
 2012).

 We first consider the district court's exclusion of certain portions of an electronic mail (email) attachment, which Relators alleged was a genuine itinerary from USTC's travel agency containing a handwritten note from one of USTC's employees.
 Relators sought to introduce this evidence as part of their claim that USTC was overbilling the State Department for travel reimbursements.
-The district court granted USTC's district if we concluded that the Even court's evidentiary rulings constitute an abuse of the court's discretion, any such errors would not entitle a party to a new trial unless those errors affected the party's substantial Schultz v.
-Capital Int'l Sec., Inc., 466 F.3d 298, 310 rights.
-(4th Cir.
+The district court granted USTC's motion to exclude this evidence under the rule prohibiting hearsay.

+Even if we concluded that the district court's evidentiary rulings constitute an abuse of the court's discretion, any such errors would not entitle a party to a new trial unless those errors affected the party's substantial rights.
+Schultz v.
+Capital Int'l Sec., Inc., 466 F.3d 298, 310 (4th Cir.
 2006) (citing Fed.
 R. Evid.
 103(a)).